 This is the first of a two-part feature about the two man-made structures built one hundred years apart across the beautiful West Okement valley that runs through Meldon in the north-western fringe of Dartmoor.
 This piece focuses on Meldon Viaduct, an iconic structure that played a pivotal role in bringing the railway to this part of Devon in the eighteen seventies.
-The second part will look back at the controversy surrounding the decision to build Dartmoor's last reservoir in 1970 by damming the West Okement to create a mile-long artificial lake where there was once a meandering river.
+The second part examines in some detail the controversy surrounding the decision to build Dartmoor's last reservoir in 1970 by damming the West Okement to create a mile-long artificial lake where there was once a meandering river.

 In the mid 19th Century there were two railway companies contending for the routes from Exeter west to Plymouth and Cornwall: the first comer was Great Western Railway, with Isambard Kingdom Brunel as its celebrated chief engineer.
 They chose the southern coastal route via Teignmouth and Newton Abbot which was opened as far as Plymouth in 1849 leaving their rivals London and South Western Railways(LSWR) to build and run the route to the north and west of Dartmoor.